OmdenaAI/egypt-roommate-compatibility/README.md

 - Visualization     - Folder to store dashboards, analysis and visualization reports
 - Results           - Folder to store final analysis modelling results for the project.

+## Problem statement

+The complexity of finding suitable roommates can be daunting, and traditional methods like classified ads or social media may not be effective in finding the right match.
+Additionally, the process of manually assessing compatibility between potential roommates can be time-consuming and subjective, leading to suboptimal matches.